GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

 Because the injection pressure is low, the manufacturing cost of the mold is reduced.

-Because the injection pressure is low, the mold wear is reduced, it will reduce the maintenance cost.
+Because the injection pressure is low, the mold wear is reduced, which will reduce the maintenance cost.